SamuelVLC/cthread/README.md

 # cthread
-This is a user-space cooperative threading library
+This is a user-space preemptive threading library